Lecture about Renault Zoe and its future

 The current Zoe’s cells have low energy density.
 157 Wh/kg and 275 Wh/L. There is wide scope for increasing its capacity.

 Renault’s next step for the Zoe is a 40 kWh battery.

 Current owners are promised to be able to upgrade their batteries.

 My thoughts about it.

-I already know the latest available LG Chem’s cells have 65 Ah and weight less than a kilo.
+I already know the latest available LG Chem’s cells have 65 Ah and weigh less than a kilo.
 I expect the next Zoe’s battery to have 46,8 kWh (192 x 65 Ah x 3,75 V) capacity in total and around 42 kWh usable.
 The weight will increase, but not much.
-The current 36 Ah cells weight 0,86 kg, the 65 Ah cells weight a little less than 1 kg.
+The current 36 Ah cells weigh 0,86 kg, the 65 Ah cells weigh a little less than 1 kg.
 In a 192 cell battery, this means that the new battery will be almost 27 kg heavier.

 Since the new cells are already available, the only thing that prevents a new battery for the Zoe today is the lack of competition in electric cars.
 I expect the new battery arrive next year, will probably be announced in March at the Geneva Auto Show.

 The new 65 Ah cells from LG Chem will make possible 3 different battery configurations:

 96 cells (all in series) will supply 23,4 kWh (21 kWh usable) for low range EVs, like Smart ED or Twingo ZE.